bastienjacquet/python-fitbit/README.md

 # Overview

-This client provides a simple way to access your data on www.fitbit.com.
+This client provides a simple way to reclaim more of your data from www.fitbit.com than is possible with the official API.
-I love my fitbit and I want to be able to use the raw data to make my own graphs.
-Currently, this client uses the endpoints used by the flash graphs.
-Once the official API is announced, this client will be updated to use it.

-Right now, you need to log in to the site with your username / password, and then grab some information from the cookie.
-The cookie will look like:

-    Cookie: sid=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX; uid=12345; uis=XX%3D%3D;

-Create a `fitbit.Client` with this data, plus the userId (which you can find at the end of your profile url)

 # Example

     import fitbit

-    client = fitbit.Client(user_id="XXX", sid="XXX", uid="XXX", uis="XXX")
+    client = fitbit.Client.login(user, password)

     # example data
     data = client.intraday_steps(datetime.date(2010, 2, 21))